turkeylurkey/lmp-multimodules/testCases/README.md

 main module: pom
 upstream modules: ear, war, jar

-1. Start dev mode: `mvn io.openliberty.tools:liberty-maven-plugin:3.3.5-M2-SNAPSHOT:dev -pl pom -am`
+1. Start dev mode: `mvn io.openliberty.tools:liberty-maven-plugin:3.3.5-M3-SNAPSHOT:dev` (optionally start with `mvn io.openliberty.tools:liberty-maven-plugin:3.3.5-M3-SNAPSHOT:dev -pl pom -am`)

 2. Press `Enter` to run tests, all tests across all modules should run in the same order as the reactor build.

 3. Verify hot deployment of a java source file in main and upstream modules.
-On successful compilation, dev mode should retry compiling all other failing source files across ALL modules.
+Dev mode should retry compiling all other failing source files in upstream projects (in reactor build order).
+The current module and all downstream modules should be entirely recompiled.

     For example:
     - in `war/src/main/java/io/openliberty/guides/multimodules/web/HeightsBean.java`, add an extra parameter to one of the `io.openliberty.guides.multimodules.lib.Converter` method calls.
 Dev mode should throw compilation errors.
     - in `jar/src/main/java/io/openliberty/guides/multimodules/lib/Converter.java`, add the new parameter to the corresponding method.
 Dev mode should successfully compile the `Converter` class from the jar module, and then try to compile the failing `HeightsBean` class from the war module.

 4. Verify hot deployment of a java test file in main and upstream modules.
-Pressing `Enter` should run tests with latest change.
-On successful compilation, dev mode should retry compiling all other failing tests within the SAME module.
+Pressing `Enter` should run tests with latest change on all modules.
+Dev mode should retry compiling all other failing tests in upstream projects (in reactor build order).
+All tests should be recompiled for the current module and all downstream modules.

     Try adding a new `src/test/java` directory to any of the upstream modules, that directory should be watched and files within should be compiled upon change.